 This conference invites papers, which may include (but are not limited to) the following topics:

 – Emotions in Ethical Decision Making Process

 The Conference will be hosted by ETHICS (Lille Catholic University) and organized by Malik Bozzo-Rey and his team.
 The conference fees are 120€ and covers all refreshments, lunches and one gala dinner (plus conference material).
 Participants are expected to make their own arrangements for travel and accommodation but information will be given through the dedicated website.

 SUBMITTING YOUR PROPOSAL

-Those interested to present a paper or to organize a panel at the conference should send an abstract of no more than 500 words for consideration on this website by 15 March 2020.
-Decisions will be communicated by the end of March.
+Those interested to present a paper or to organize a panel at the conference should send an abstract of no more than 500 words for consideration on this website by 31 March 2020.
+Decisions will be communicated by mid April.

 After the conference, all participants are invited to submit their papers to an edited volume published by Rowman & Littlefield (Behavioural Applied Ethics Series).